nicodoggie/bastion-falls/site/content/world-novelty/the-kalassarians-and-the-magarisok.md

 They called their settlement _Surrata: safe harbor_ in their language, and the lands around this little islet, _Seneria: the Land of Glamour_.
-Of course, the islet itself was already inhabited by the _Hick_ peoples, in particular, the tribe of the _Magarisok_, who called it _Garbratr: the Stone upon the Flow_.
+Of course, the islet itself was already inhabited by the _Hick_ peoples, in particular, the tribe of the _Magarisok_, who called it _Garbasam: the Stone upon the Flow_.

 The Magarisok were wary of the newcomers, but their ways of hospitality had demanded that that they welcome these exhausted travelers upon their shores.
 The